PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 The platform has an on-board computer running ROS.
 This computer communicates with the platform's USB controller, exposing its state and receiving commands through the ROS network.
 To enable remote operations, we employ an on-board Wi-Fi router to ensure reliable communication with remote stations; however, only non-critical mission data is exchanged through this link for safety reasons.

 As explained in Sec.~\ref{sec:sensorArray} only 3 of the cameras will be recording simultaneously.
-From each camera, we record the RGB, NIR and depth images (at $15Hz$, 1280x720) as well as IMU data (gyro at $400Hz$, and accel at $250Hz$) which amounts to a total bandwidth of approx~$1.8Gb/s$.
+Each one records RGB, NIR and depth images (at $15Hz$, 1280x720) as well as IMU data (gyro at $400Hz$, and accel at $250Hz$) which amounts to a total bandwidth of approx~$1.8Gb/s$.
 We performed extensive testing of multiple hardware configurations (for these 3 cameras) and found that a dedicated PICe card was required to ensure no frame drops.
 To ensure synchronization, the 3 cameras were triggered as described in~\cite{grunnet2018using}.
+Furthermore, to deal with variable illumination we ensured that all of the cameras used automatic exposure and white-balance.

 The on-board computer is a small form factor desktop PC equipped with a graphics processing unit (GPU).
 To enable running high computational load algorithms on-board, such as fruit detection, 3D mapping and navigation, the system includes an i7-10700K CPU, 32Gb RAM and an NVidia GeForce RTX 2080Ti.